The 2025 Pillars Campaign was a great success!

 The H. Michie Akin and Gary D. Olsen Charitable Fund at Communities Foundation of Texas

-Communities Foundation of Texas 2024 Arts Campaign and North Texas Giving Day
+Communities Foundation of Texas 2025 North Texas Gives to the Arts Campaign and 2025 North Texas Giving Day

 INDIVIDUALS